symbolicdata/symbolicdata.github.io/People.markdown

 Predicates:

 -   foaf:name Literal: Value is of the form "familyName, givenName".
 Used as label.
--   foaf:mbox Literal: Email address
 -   foaf:homepage URL: Homepage.
 This is a link to more information about the person in the Linked Data sense.

 The instances of that class cover any person, in particular authors of papers listed in the SymbolicData [Bibliography](Bibliography "wikilink") references system.
+Note that the provided link is not necessarily up to date.

+2014-03-08 HGG: The field foaf:mbox was removed from the public repo due to privacy reasons.

+#### Contributions

+Contributions to SymbolicData are acknowledged within a knowledge base *Contributions.ttl*.
 People involved with SymbolicData have additionally the type **sd:Contributor** with predicates

 -   foaf:nick Literal: Nick name within SymbolicData
 -   sd:hasContributed Literal: Record about contributions to SymbolicData
 -   sd:lastModified xsd:date

+2014-03-08 HGG: This information was separated to its own knowledge base.

 The knowledge base *CAFG-Intern.ttl* contains more detailed information about people and will be available only for internal purposes (not yet realized).
 Part of that information is used to display the [Board of the German CA-Fachgruppe](http://www.fachgruppe-computeralgebra.de/fachgruppenleitung/).